owntracks/booklet/docs/tech/json.md

 * `passphrase`					iOS only, passphrase for client pkcs12 file
 * `beaconMode`					Android only. `0` = normal Bluetooth mode that enables scanning when regions with UUID are defined, `1` = Same as 0 but uses legacy beacon scanning instead of Android 6 scanning.
 Has no effect on devices not running Android < 6.x, `2` = hard disable any Bluetooth functions even if regions with UUID are defined
 * `ws`						Android only, connect using WebSocket protocol
-* `ignoreStaleLocations`			Number of days after which location updates are assumed stale, zero means no stall checking
+* `ignoreStaleLocations`			Number of days after which location updates are assumed stale. zero means no stall checking.
+Defaults to zero.
+* `ignoreInaccurateLocations`			Maximum meters of location inaccuracy.
+Worse accuracy suppresses publish of location.
+Zero means no inaccuracy checking.
+Defaults to zero.

 #### Notes